rcook/pydl/DEV.md

 - **The snapshot consolidates release-listing traffic.** `pydl update` paginates `astral-sh/python-build-standalone` releases and fetches `releases/latest` for `rcook/pydl`, then writes both as JSON under `~/.pydl/snapshot/`. `pydl available` and the default `pydl self-update` never touch the network for these listings; they read the snapshot.
 - **The cache is the handoff point for asset bytes.** `download` warms it, `install`/`python` read from it via `cached_body_path`. `update` also flows through the cache, but its product is the snapshot file, not a cached body.
 - **The embedded checksum table is the canonical "what exists" index** for offline asset resolution.
 Asset names encode version, triple, flavour — enough for `filter_embedded` to resolve any `FilterArgs` without the network and without the snapshot.
+- **Path canonicalization uses `dunce::canonicalize`** rather than `std::fs::canonicalize`.
+On Windows `std` always returns extended-length `\\?\`-prefixed paths; `dunce` strips the prefix when the path doesn't require it, producing regular local paths that are friendlier in user-facing output.
+On non-Windows it delegates directly to `std` with no overhead.

 ## Self-update